West of Eden

 IT SEEMS UNTHINKABLE TODAY — but more than 35 years ago, when personal computers were still new and the World Wide Web had yet to be invented, Steve Jobs was cast out of Apple.

 The year was 1985.
+Shunted off to a side project by the board, Jobs had led the development of the revolutionary Macintosh.
+But the Mac, launched with much fanfare just a year earlier, was foundering, a victim of marketing mayhem, Jobs’s own hubris and too little software.
 IBM and Microsoft seemed poised to dominate the world of personal computing.
-The revolutionary Macintosh, launched with much fanfare just a year earlier, was foundering.
 And Jobs seemed not just expendable but a threat to the company he’d built.
-Apple, a company started in a garage by two California whiz kids who took as their emblem the “perfect fruit,” would be run by a pin-striped East Coast marketing executive.
+Apple, started in a garage by two California whiz kids who’d taken as their emblem the “perfect fruit,” would now be run by a pin-striped East Coast marketing executive who styled himself a computer visionary.
 Wall Street applauded — and so did most of Silicon Valley.

 WEST OF EDEN — first published in 1989, updated 20 years later with a new introduction — tells how Jobs lured John Sculley from Pepsi-Cola to lead Apple into the future, only to find himself pushed into exile by the man he’d thought would be his mentor.
 Based on extensive interviews with Jobs, Sculley, Apple’s vice presidents, the original Macintosh team, and many others, it is a story of America in the ’80s — when computers seemed strange and threatening, when conformity ruled in the corporate suites, when a desire to change the world was automatically suspect.
 It is the story of a visionary’s fall. ■